SenseLogic/CODA/README.md

 ## License

-This document is licensed under the Creative Commons Attribution-NonCommercial 4.0 International.
+Koda is licensed under the Creative Commons Attribution-NonCommercial 4.0 International.